Kong/docs.konghq.com/app/1.1.x/configuration.md

 #### trusted_ips

-Defines trusted IP address blocks that are known to send correct `X-Forwarded-*` headers.
+Defines trusted IP addresses blocks that are known to send correct `X-Forwarded-*` headers.

 Requests from trusted IPs make Kong forward their `X-Forwarded-*` headers upstream.

 Non-trusted requests make Kong insert its own `X-Forwarded-*` headers.

 This property also sets the `set_real_ip_from` directive(s) in the Nginx configuration.
 It accepts the same type of values (CIDR blocks) but as a